rosedu/workshop-git/README.md

    ```

    This is the same commit ID from above.

+   **Cherry-picking** is selecting a commit, or series of commits and adding them on top of the current setup.

 1. Now let's get the `c-bye` commit from the `scripts` branch.
    Find out the commit ID in the `scripts` branch: